directus/directus/docs/getting-started/introduction.md

   - **Translation Strings** —
   - **Webhooks** — Create conditional webhooks to third party services.

+Each Module within the app contains tons of features and functionalities to help manage your data, such as on-the-fly file transformations, file-based data importing and exporting, in-app Activity logs, _and much more._ For the developers, [configuration options](/configuration/config-options/) are available to custom-configure authorization, caching, storage adapters, and just about everything else.

+Directus is also open-source, [modular and extensible](#modular-extensible) to help ensure your project never hits a hard feature ceiling.
+The platform scales without issue, _and some Projects have hundreds of millions of users._ You can use Directus with any stack or frontend framework.

 :::tip Ready to dive-in?

 Get a Project running in minutes.
 Learn Directus hands-on in the [Quickstart Guide](/getting-started/quickstart/).